 Donations are now needed to help Bendigo Health set up a second Cath Lab.

 A second Cath Lab also acts as a back-up for the current equipment and will provide medical and nursing students with more training opportunities in cardiac procedures and further enhance Bendigo Health’s reputation.

 Importantly, the second Cath Lab will allow Bendigo Health to save time, money and lives in the Loddon Mallee community for those affected by heart disease – Australia’s biggest killer.

-Automation Dispensing System – Electronic Drug Imprest & Automation Robotic Medication System
+Automated Dispensing System – Electronic Drug Imprest & Automated Robotic Medication System

 Medication management and medication safety is of paramount importance for major hospitals that provide care for thousands of patients each year.
 New technologies are available to improve medication safety.
 Many hospitals have already adopted such technology – Electronic Drug Imprest (EDI) systems – and have reported on improvements in medication safety, security and accountability.